-The website is unattended since May 1st, 2008.
+The project has been closed 2008.
 In case of technical anomalies, please contact: email@example.com.

 Drawing with Optical Instruments -

 The long-term objective of this Open Digital Library is to set up a corpus of descriptions, opinions and notions related to theory and practice of the use of optical instruments for the sake of depiction in Art and Science.
 Furthermore, it intends to make available a set of illustrations of the optical drawing devices themselves as well as of the visual products resulting from their use.